Deadly Measles Outbreak and Malnutrition Striking Children in Asmat Regency, Province of Papua: The Role of the Indonesian Government

 Located on the southwestern coats of Papua, a regency which borders the Arafura sea, is the regency of Asmat—one of the nine major regency located on the Province of Papua.
-Asmat covered a total area of 29.000 square kilometers or as equal as 48 times the size of DKI Jakarta.
+Asmat covered a total area of 29.000 square kilometers or as equal to 48 times the size of DKI Jakarta.
 This regency consists of many districts, including Agats and Sawaerma.
 Asmat is embraced with heavy rainfall, thus making the landscape of Asmat to be very unique—where most of the land is covered by hanging board streets due to the mushy ground (Fig 2).
-The geographic condition of Asmat, which is mostly predominated with muddy swamps and rivers, is assumedly one of the triggers of the malnutrition outbreak, where some of the children in Asmat drink the water from the river for daily consumption.
+The geographic condition of Asmat, which is mostly predominated with muddy swamps and rivers, is assumably one of the triggers of the malnutrition outbreak, where some of the children in Asmat drink the water from the river for daily consumption.

 Malnutrition and Measles Outbreak in Asmat

 Outbreak of measles and malnutrition has occurred in Asmat, causing the death of 72 children—66 died due to measles and 6 died due to malnutrition.
 Until now, there have been six similar outbreaks that have occurred in Asmat, and the recent one is apparently the worst.
-This outbreak is presumably occurred due to the un-complete vaccination and the geographical condition of Asmat—making health approach to be rather difficult.
+This outbreak presumably occurred due to the incomplete vaccination and the geographical condition of Asmat—making health approach to be rather difficult.
 Patients’ limited understanding towards the schedule of vaccination and the difficulty of educating parents are some of the reasons why children didn’t undergo complete vaccination.

 The Government of Asmat and their team had expanded their reach from the original plan of 7 districts, into 23 districts.
 The area of work is challenging due to the strenuous geographic field and the lack of medical personnel.
-Pulau Tiga district, the first place where death due to measles and malnutrition was reported, for example—where most of the victims died before they could reach the hospital due to the great distance between the village and the Public Hospital (RSUD) of Agats, the capital of Asmat, which can only be reached by using boat.
+Pulau Tiga district, the first place where death due to measles and malnutrition was reported, for example—where most of the victims died before they could reach the hospital due to the great distance between the village and the Public Hospital (RSUD) of Agats, the capital of Asmat, can only be reached by using boat.
 The distance can be reached in 3 hours by using speedboat, but may took a whole night using traditional boats which villagers normally use.

 Seeing the aspect of the disease itself, measles is a very contagious infectious disease which is caused by the Morbilli virus, characterized by fever, flu-like syndrome, watery eyes, the appearance of small red spots on the buccal side of the mouth, and rash that occurs from the head, to the body and limbs, accordingly.
 This disease is mostly contagious few days before and after the development of rash—thus, preventing transmission can be quite challenging due to the unspecific symptoms.
 Complications, which are the leading cause of death in patients with measles, include diarrhea, pneumonia and encephalitis (the inflammation of the brain).
 Children with malnutrition usually shows the symptoms of being anorexic with visible rib lines and baggy-like wrinkled skin.